 Mayor-elect Zohran Mamdani announces 2 new deputy mayors

-Mamdani announced his Leila Bozorg as deputy mayor for housing, as well as a new role.
-Julie Su will be the first ever deputy mayor for economic justice.
+Mamdani announced Leila Bozorg as his deputy mayor for housing and Julie Su as his deputy mayor for economic justice, a brand new role in city government.

 View CBS News In